 My prior research explored historical conservation and parks policy to understand the role that people have played in creating protected natural spaces in Canada.
 In particular, my work on parks focuses on the interactions between human expectations of idealized wilderness and the volatile and unpredictable condition of complex ecosystems.

-I have also published five peer-reviewed scholarly articles and two chapters in edited collections:
+I have also published several peer-reviewed scholarly articles and book chapters in edited collections:

 “Urban Environments and the Animal Nuisance: Domestic Livestock Regulation in Nineteenth-Century Canadian Cities” Urban History Review/Revue d’histoire urbaine 44, no. 1-2 (Fall/Spring 2015/2016): 37-55.